loosolab/UROPA/docs_rst/output.rst

 | …        |          |            |             |            |             |                |                            |                            |             |                   |             |                                  |               |               |                          |                                              |       |
 +----------+----------+------------+-------------+------------+-------------+----------------+----------------------------+----------------------------+-------------+-------------------+-------------+----------------------------------+---------------+---------------+--------------------------+----------------------------------------------+-------+

-Table 6: Uropa_Reformatted_HitsperPeak for multiple queries.
+* **Table 6:** Reformatted_HitsperPeak for three queries as described in the configuration above.*

 Summary Vizualisation
 ---------------------
+For every run a summary can be produced using the *-s* parameter during the command line call.
-For every run there is also a summary output, vizualising the results for a global overview of the final annotation.
+This is vizualising the results for a global overview of the final annotation.
 Within this document one can find :

-A summery of the UROPA run: Used peak and annotation files, number of peaks and number of annotated peaks, specified queries, value of priority flag (Figure 1A).
+- A summery of the UROPA run: Used peak and annotation files, number of peaks and number of annotated peaks, specified queries, value of priority flag (Figure 1A).
 If not all queries annotated peaks, this is also mentioned.

 **Graphs based on the 'FinalHits' output:**